arcas59/super-asteroids-super-spacewar/en/ch4.md

 We both change the Orientation to (90, 0, 0) to see the top of the ship in 2D mode.

-##### Body

-We need to give an Arcade Body 2D compenent to our ships for the collision system, we attach it to an actor Body, child of the Ship actor.
-We set the size to 4 x 4.

 ##### Destruction

 We create for both ship an actor Destruction, which contain the component Sprite renderer with the Sprite Explosion related to each ship.